Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 |------------|--------|----------------|
 | gsearch    | 4921   | 20073          |
 | bsearch    | 562    | 6522           |

+- Observation: Desktop to mobile splits reveal notable differences in these channels from a device perspective.
+- Consideration: Keep this insight in mind for ongoing learning and optimization.

 ## Multi channel Bidding - December 15, 2012